maxsonBraunLab/cutAnd_seacr/README.md

 *QC: number of peaks called per replicate, fraction of reads in peak*

+  To assess the fraction of reads in peak use `frip.py`.
+This requires making a conda environment

 # 3. Merged bed file *seacrToUnion.sh*

  This script produces a merged bed file from all of the samples in a mark.